Dipin-Raj/Uber-Ride-Analytics-2024/README.md

 This is an interactive **Streamlit dashboard** to explore **Uber ride trends, cancellations, customer behavior, ratings, and geographical hotspots** in Delhi NCR.

-You can access the deployed dashboard here:
+➡️You can access the deployed dashboard here:
 [**EDA Analysis: Uber Ride Analytics 2024**](https://uber-ride-analytics-2024-by-dipin.streamlit.app/)

 **📌Note:** If the app is asleep due to inactivity, simply click the button to wake it.